 In-fighting, gender politics, gluten allergies, angry residency rejects out for revenge, and… an egg fetish?
 It’s all here in Flux Gourmet, and every bit as inexplicable as one would expect.
 The more I tried to make sense of what I was watching, the more confused I became.
 Well before Asa Butterfield (Netflix’s Sex Education, Ender’s Game) as Billy goes bonkers over Jan’s finger-smell, the inconsistent dinner speeches left me beguiled.
 As the group shares bizarre stories through their interviews with Stones, a dynamic is established that paints the institute in a questionable light.

 I have to admit, some of these characters were fascinating to watch.
 However, choosing Stones as an audience point of entry was probably a mistake.
 Through narration, Stones basically never stops talking about his anus and flatulence problems.
 As far as the filmmaking technique, acting, and pure skill on display, one cannot deny that the film sings on purely a technical level.
-Flux Gourmet is possibly one of the weirdest movies I’ve ever seen, and I am still not sure whether that’s a good or bad thing.
+Flux Gourmet is possibly one of the weirdest movies I have ever seen, and I am still not sure whether that’s a good or bad thing.
 I may have to sit with it awhile to determine whether it was even worth a watch.